diSarkisova/CosyCorner/README.md

-# Cosy Corner- Landing Page
+# Cosy Corner
-This is a single-page landing page for the cosy corner co-working space, crafted to showcase the unique features, benefits, and community of this vibrant workspace.
+This is a single landing page for the cosy corner co-working space, crafted to showcase the unique features, benefits, and community of this vibrant workspace.
 # Stack
 HTML\
 CSS\